-The first Monday in October is the traditional start of the new session of the United States Supreme Court.
-There are a lot of hot button decisions that the Court will hear this session and this is intended as a preview.
+The first Monday in October is the traditional start of the United States Supreme Court’s new session.
+There are many hot-button decisions that the Court will hear this session, and this is intended as a preview.

-The Court has already agreed to hear 33 cases in its new term.
-However, when the justices all return for the term, they will meet behind closed doors and account the remainder of the cases for 2015.
+The United States Supreme Court has already agreed to hear 33 cases in its new term.
+However, when the justices all return for the term, they will meet behind closed doors and account for the remainder of the cases for 2015.

-Another case involves a Muslin prisoner who is demanding the right to have a beard of a half inch length.
-This is allowed in 40 states, but Arkansas prison authorities worry the beards could be used to hide drugs, weapons or contraband.
+Another case involves a Muslin prisoner demanding the right to have a beard of a half-inch length.
+This is allowed in 40 states, but Arkansas prison authorities worry the beards could be used to hide drugs, weapons, or contraband.

 There are two other important cases involving the balance of power between the legislative and executive branches of government.
-On November 3, the court will hear a case relative to the status of Jerusalem, as it considers the constitutionality of a 2002 law that directs the State Department to give Israel as the country of birth in passports of Americans born in that city.
+On November 3, the Court will hear a case relative to Jerusalem’s status, as it considers the constitutionality of a 2002 law that directs the State Department to give Israel as the country of birth in passports of Americans born in that city.
 The problem is that the international community, including the United States, does not recognize Israel’s sovereignty over Jerusalem.

-On November 4, the court will decide whether the government has the right to fire a federal air marshal for revealing information to the media.
-The issue is whether the federal whistleblower protections protect the fired agent who revealed that certain flights to Las Vegas would not have air marshals on board.
-The government’s position is that information put the passengers on those flights at risk.
+On November 4, the Court will decide whether the government has the right to fire a federal air marshal for revealing information to the media.
+The issue is whether the federal whistleblower protections protect the fired agent, who revealed that certain flights to Las Vegas would not have air marshals on board.
+The government’s position is that information puts the passengers on those flights at risk.

-Lastly, on December 3rd, the court will hear arguments relative to the alleged discrimination of a pregnant woman.
+Lastly, on December 3rd, the Court will hear arguments relative to a pregnant woman’s alleged discrimination.

-When you are charged with a crime, it is important that your lawyer has up to date knowledge of the criminal laws.
+When you are charged with a crime, it is essential that your lawyer has up to date knowledge of the criminal laws.
 The United States Supreme Court hears criminal cases in every term.
-That court’s decision can dramatically change the course of criminal representation.
-These decisions can happen overnight and the first notice is on the evening news.
-If you are facing criminal charges and the possible loss of your freedom, it is extremely important that you have expert legal assistance.
+That Court’s decision can dramatically change the course of criminal representation.
+These decisions can happen overnight, and the first notice is on the evening news.
+If you face criminal charges and the possible loss of your freedom, it is essential that you have expert legal assistance.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are experts in the area of criminal defense – that is all we do.
-Our lawyers stay current with the criminal laws.
-If you have questions please contact LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 or complete a Request for Assistance Form and one of our attorneys will contact you.
+Our lawyers stay current with criminal laws.